ClearlyKyle/Language-Learning-With-Anki/README.md

 If the highlight word option is turned on then all words sent to Anki will be saved and highlighted, with this setting turned off, words will not be saved so will not be highlighted if turned back on.

 When using the audio field, the extension will replay the subtitle again to collect the audio.
 Let the video play and wait for the success popup before doing anything else, interupting the playblack may cause a half finished audio track.
-Subsequent cards made with the same subtitle, will not need to recreate the audio.
+Subsequent cards made with the same subtitle, but the audio will not need to be re-recorded.

 ![bubble-screenshot](https://raw.githubusercontent.com/ClearlyKyle/Language-Learning-With-Anki/master/screenshots/popup.PNG)